Into vs. In To: The Simple Guide to Keeping Them Straight

-Stuck on the distinction between “in to” and “into”?
+Stuck on the distinction between “in to” and “into“?
 You’re not alone!
-Don’t worry, though, I’ve got you covered.
+Using the single word “into” is often misplaced with two individual words “in” and “to.”

+In this article, you can learn some quick grammar rules that can help you remember how and when to use these words in the English language.

 The quick version: